Batch-844-SophiaGavrila/caliber-staging-module-service/README.md

 ## Revature Project #3

 ### Team Members:
-- Andrew Curry - Testing & Assigning Associates to Managers
+- Andrew Curry - Testing & Assigning Associates to Managers.
-- Mareo Yapp - Viewing all associates assigned to a Manager, Testing and Documentation
+- Mareo Yapp - Viewing all associates assigned to a Manager, Testing and Documentation.
-- Saleel Bey - Documentation, Styling, Retrieving Managers and associates
+- Saleel Bey - Documentation, Styling, Retrieving Managers and associates.

 ### Executive Summary
-- The Caliber API system will...
+- The Caliber API system provides us with information on associates.
 - A manager can login and view all associates automatically assigned to them by the system.
 - A SWOT analysis can be created for an associate.